quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part83_10.6.2_Wonders.md

 ---

 #### Entering Data as an Array
-Background context: The data from Table 10.1 is entered into an array, specifically the first two columns representing \( x \) and \( y \).
+Background context: The data from Table 10.1 is entered into an array, specifically the first two columns representing $x $ and$y$.

 :p How do you enter the data from Table 10.1 into an array?
 ??x
-To enter the data from Table 10.1 into an array, we need to use the first two columns which represent \( x \) and \( y \).
+To enter the data from Table 10.1 into an array, we need to use the first two columns which represent $x $ and$y$.
 For example, if the table looks like this:

 |   | 1 | 2 | 3 | 4 | 5 |
 |---|---|---|---|---|---|